un-vector-tile-toolkit/spinel-schema/README.md

-## The Vector Tile Schema for spinel
+## The Vector Tile Schema from spinel

 <table>
   <tr>